Rising Water$3.49 – $14.00 incl tax

 Although I was happy that the course was popular, I immediately faced my first challenge.
 Rising Water is a seven-character play.
 What was I going to do with the extra students?
 I considered having a different cast do another play in the Integrated Skills through Drama series, but eventually I decided that it would be more practical to create three casts for one play.
 That meant that three groups of students would be working simultaneously on the same script with a couple of actors performing in both.
 This ability to work with the whole group on one play turned out to be a good decision for the following reasons:

 - We used a podcast of the play to do listening activities.

 - We had discussions based on articles related to the themes of the play.

 - Focused pragmatics instruction emerged from scenes and relationships in the play.

 - Pronunciation points came from the dialog – and believe me, reading a scene in a play is very different from reading a paragraph!

 - Students could fill in for each other when someone did not attend.

 My next challenge was to create community.
-In theater, it is essential to create a safe space for practicing different voices, gestures and emotions, so we spent the first part of each class playing theater games.
+Group work is important because in plays and the theater, it is essential to create a safe space for practicing different voices, gestures and emotions, so we spent the first part of each class playing theater games.
 These role-playing, improvisation and guessing games helped students find different registers in English and physically locate the voice of someone who is worried, distracted, upset, happy, or sarcastic.
 Students practiced and performed these emotional messages in pragmatics-based role plays. (e.g., you are trying to arrange a date with two of your friends but there is a problem.
 They don’t like each other.)

 To check in with students’ feelings and perceptions, I used one-minute papers at the end of each class to learn what they liked and didn’t like.
 The feedback was largely positive as students reported that they felt they were developing useful interpersonal skills as well as getting to know their classmates and having fun.